 Making it possible...
-2010-2020 Strategic Plan proposes a 33 percent increase in total enrollment from 2010 to 2020 (from 30,097 to 40,000).
+2010-2020 Strategic Plan proposes a 33% increase in total enrollment from 2010 to 2020 (from 30,097 to 40,000).
 In addition, freshman retention and graduation rates are proposed to increase significantly.
-In Fall 2009 term, Texas Tech enrollment increased by more than 5.89 percent-an increase of 1675 students.
+In the fall 2010 semester, Texas Tech enrollment increases by more than 1,588 students over fall 2009 to set a record enrollment of 31,637.
 Campus master planning and enrollment management planning is underway to accommodate this growth.
-Accordingly, the number of total degrees awarded annually is projected to increase to 9,000 by 2020.
-Texas Tech's 2010 Closing the Gaps by 2015-Performance System report includes a projected undergraduate degree total for 2020 at 5,470.
-However, if at least 75 percent of the projected 9,000 graduates are undergraduates, the total number of students completing bachelor's degrees should increase significantly to 6,750.
+Accordingly, the number of total degrees awarded annually is projected to increase by 9,000 by 2020.
+Texas Tech's 2010 Closing the Gaps by 2015 - Performance System report includes a projected undergraduate degree total for 2020 at 5,470.
+However, if at least 75% of the projected 9,000 graduates are undergraduates, the total number of students completing bachelor's degrees should increase significantly to 6,750.